Advanced Assessment Question: Drawing

 Next, select the Highlight and Drawing category from the options on the left.
 Then select Drawing.

-• Compose question: Type the question prompt into this field.
+• Type the question prompt into this field.

 • You have many formatting options from the Rich Text toolbar, including changing the font size, adding tables, using math symbols, adding multimedia, and more!
 Click here for more information on the different functions of the Rich Text toolbar.